Concordium/concordium-swift-sdk/examples/CLI/README.md

 ```shell
 concordium-example-client --host=<host> --port=<port> cryptographic-parameters
 ```
-This applies generally; i.e. all arguments to a given subcommand must be provided before the next subcommand.
+This applies generally: all arguments to a given subcommand must be provided before the next subcommand.

 Use `concordium-example-client --help` to explore the full set of commands and arguments.